giovanizanetti/MY-POMDORO/README.md

 ## Goals for this project:

-- Practise: React/Redux, CRUD app with firebase, authentication, fetch API, GIT and PR's.
+- Practise: React hooks, CRUD app unsing teh browser local storage, GIT and PR's.
+- Learn Materail Ui component libraries.
 - Make a working application.
-- Showcase some of what I can do and get a job as a junior developer.
+- Showcase a new working application on my portfolio.

 ## Requirements